vkbo/novelWriter/README.md

 ## Implementation

-novelWriter is written with Python 3 (3.8+) using Qt5 and PyQt5 (5.10+), and is released on Linux, Windows and macOS.
+novelWriter is written with Python 3 (3.8+) using Qt5 and PyQt5 (5.15 only), and is released on Linux, Windows and macOS.
 It can in principle run on any Operating System that also supports Qt, PyQt and Python.

 ## Project Contributions